apsunke/ant332_labguide/workshop/content/start/_index.md

 pre = "<b>6. </b>"
 +++

 In order to save time, we have already pre-deployed the environment for you.
-You account will have the following resources
+Move on to the next step to learn what's deployed.